Leading Friction Material Manufacturers

 The History of Friction Materials

-Friction is a law of nature, and for time immemorial, people have sought to manipulate it.
-One of the earliest ways that humans learned to make fire, for example, was through creating friction between combustible materials like wood.
+Friction is a fundamental force of nature, and throughout history, people have endeavored to harness and manipulate it.
+One of the earliest methods humans discovered for making fire involved generating friction between combustible materials like wood.

-In 1493, in posthumously published notebooks, Leonardo da Vinci wrote of his discovery of the classic laws of sliding friction.
-Guillaume Amontons rediscovered these same laws in 1699.
-He published his discovery, and the laws were named Amonton’s three laws of dry friction.
-After this, other scientists rapidly discovered other things about friction that equaled the classic empirical model of friction.
-This model consists of static, kinetic and rolling friction.
-First, scientists discerned the difference between static friction and kinetic friction.
-Then, in 1734, John Theophilus Desaguliers discovered that friction is a powerful enough force to rip adhered surfaces.
-In 1833, Arthur Jules Martin published the difference between sliding friction and rolling friction.
-The laws of friction they discovered are still used today.
+In 1493, Leonardo da Vinci posthumously revealed his discovery of the classic laws of sliding friction through his notebooks.
+Over two centuries later, in 1699, Guillaume Amontons rediscovered these laws and published his findings, leading to the naming of Amonton’s three laws of dry friction.
+Following this, scientists rapidly expanded upon the understanding of friction, developing the classic empirical model consisting of static, kinetic, and rolling friction.
+Initially, they discerned the difference between static and kinetic friction.
+In 1734, John Theophilus Desaguliers discovered that friction could generate enough force to tear adhered surfaces apart.
+Later, in 1833, Arthur Jules Martin elucidated the distinction between sliding friction and rolling friction.
+The laws of friction they uncovered continue to be foundational in the field today.

 Design